ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 1. There will be five separate mappools. *This might change depending on the number of incoming registrations.*
    - Qualifiers will use a separate mappool.
-   - Regular stage Round 1 and Round 2 use mappool \#1.
+   - Regular stage round 1 and round 2 use mappool #1.
-   - Regular stage Round 3 and Round 4 use mappool \#2.
+   - Regular stage round 3 and round 4 use mappool #2.
-   - Round of 16 and Quarterfinals use mappool \#3.
+   - Quarterfinals and Semifinals use mappool #3.
-   - Semifinals and Finals use mappool \#4.
+   - Finals and Grand Finals use mappool #4.
-   - This might change.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under [FreeMod](/wiki/Gameplay/Game_modifier#freemod) conditions.
 This means that there is a unique FreeMod bracket.
 3. The mappool sizes are as follows:
    - Qualifiers: 8 beatmaps
-   - Mappool \#1 & \#2: 15 beatmaps
+   - Mappool #1 & #2: 15 beatmaps
-   - Mappool \#3 & \#4: 17 beatmaps.
+   - Mappool #3 & #4: 17 beatmaps.
 4. Each mappool has one tiebreaker, except for the Qualifiers.
 5. Possible mod choices for the FreeMod bracket are `NoFail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
 6. The tiebreaker will be played under FreeMod conditions.